 I assumed there was a place for people like me that usually involves heavy iron doors and straight-jackets.
 A year or two later they were no longer just personal visions confined to my mind.
 Because it turns out they were real then, and they’re still real now.

-THE DAY I WAS RELEASED from Belmarsh prison a crowd of protesters were carrying picket signs with my name on them.
+THE DAY I WAS RELEASED from Belmarsh prison a crowd of protesters was carrying picket signs with my name on them.
 My lawyer, pushing aside dictaphones and fluffy microphones and angry members of the public, escorted me to his Alfa-Romeo at the end of the road.
-Through the tinted windows I saw the white flashes of cameras, heard air horns and my lawyer telling me not to look back at the banners and signs that the protestors were thrashing wildly in the air.
+Through the tinted windows I saw the white flashes of cameras and heard air horns and my lawyer telling me not to look back at the banners and signs that read: ‘Nils Andersen is a murderer for life’ and ‘Let the woman killer rot in prison’ and ‘Disgusted at the Injustice’.

-‘They really hate you, huh?’ my lawyer said.
+‘They really hate you, huh?’ my lawyer asked.

-‘I would too if I believed what the media said about me.’
+‘I probably would too if I believed what the media said about me.’

-It was a three hour drive to Gabel, Gloucestershire, yet I didn’t appreciate the countryside until we’d passed Oxford.
+It was a three hour drive to Wightford, Gloucestershire, yet I didn’t appreciate the countryside until we’d passed Oxford.
 I saw rolling hills and grazing sheep, farm machinery, an electric train rattling on the tracks, and I watched a rain shower dance across the green fields on the hard line of the horizon.
-Then there was the Welcome to Gabel sign, population 90,000.
+Then there was the Welcome to Wightford sign, population 90,000.

 The house I moved into was the house my father bought before I was born and in which he lived and recorded his first album.
 The homemade studio was still there, but it was empty now, the walls discoloured with the ghosts of guitars he had taken with him when he moved to the USA.
 I kept that door locked and the key out of sight.